The many types of meniscus tears

-If meniscal tears could keep themselves contained to a zone – healing would be easiest -however meniscus tears can transverse the red and white, the healing and non-healing zones.
-The key to many doctors is heal the white zone tears and you can non-surgically repair a meniscal injury.
+If meniscal tears could keep themselves contained to a zone – healing would be easiest -however, meniscus tears can transverse the red and white, the healing and non-healing zones.
+The key to many doctors is to heal the white zone tears and you can non-surgically repair a meniscal injury.

 - In new research doctors in China released their findings on white zone meniscal tears in rabbits and the introduction of stem cells into the injury.
 The results showed that stem cells could promote white zone healing.1

-The other classification of meniscus tear are related to the depth of the tear.
+The other classification of the meniscus tear is related to the depth of the tear.